My leaves can appear blue or green as the light changes!

 Phlebodium aureus grows under the dense rainforest canopy and requires little light to survive.
 They absorb moisture from humidity in the air, rather than through their roots alone.
 Perfect bathroom buddies!

 This funky fern has sturdy, elongated, blue-green fronds that curl as they grow and spill out of their pot, making them wonderful hanging plants for a slightly shady corner.
+Their crinkly leaves change depending on how they catch the light and can appear blue or green, this creates depth and movement and makes me one of the most popular ferns around.
 Ours even come with their very own detachable hanger, so you can put it straight up on a hook, railing or beam.

 Ferns in general are great air purifiers.
 Blue Star Fern leaves have high surface areas which are great for filtering nasties from the air.
 They are also brilliant humidifiers, great for your lungs!